asiftm/What-to-cook/README.md

 # What to cook
-This package provides recipe from 'Rwandan' cuisine.
+This package provides recipes from 'Rwandan' cuisine.

 It provides: